CtrlK

 Trigger Term Quality

-Includes strong natural keywords users would say: 'OpenAPI', '3.1', 'API documentation', 'SDKs', 'API contract', 'specifications', 'design-first'.
-These are terms developers naturally use when working with API specs.
+Includes strong natural keywords users would say: 'OpenAPI', '3.1', 'API documentation', 'SDKs', 'API contract', 'specifications', 'validation'.
+These cover common terms a user working with API specs would naturally use.

 3 / 3